 feedback results to firms and action taken if required

 Firms included in the review cover a broad range of consumer credit sub-sectors and cover a mix of business sizes, including both firms who sell to – and collect from – consumers.

 Next steps, timeline and other review developments

-The review work will take place throughout the remainder of 2015 We undertook our stage 1 review work and stage 2 visits in 2015 and early 2016, with the findings at each stage shaping our approach going forward.
-We will publish the results of our analysis in Summer 2016.
+We undertook our stage 1 review work and stage 2 visits in 2015 and early 2016, with the findings at each stage shaping our approach going forward.
+We will publish the results of our analysis in early 2017.